fuse-box/fuse-box/README.md

 FuseBox.import("./batch/*")
 ```

-Would result in:
+Will result in:

 ```
 { "batch/a.js" : {}, "batch/b.js" : {} }
 ```

 Whereas `a.js` and  `b.js` are files in folder `batch`

-You can requires all json files for example:
+You can requires all JSON files for example:

 ```
 FuseBox.import("./batch/*.json")
 ```

-Or that match a particular pattern
+Or match a particular pattern

 ```
 FuseBox.import("./batch/*-component")